RichardMoot/GrailLight/README.md

 grammars, written in SWI Prolog.
 It is accompanied by a set of auxiliary tools for interaction with the supertagger, interactive parsing, corpus extraction, etc.

-Together with [DeepGrail](https://richardmoot.github.io/DeepGrail/) or the older [part-of-speech tag and supertag models](https://github.com/RichardMoot/models), Grail Light can function as a wide-coverage parser for French, assigning Discourse Representation Structures as the meaning of parsed sentences.
+Together with [DeepGrail](https://www.ins2i.cnrs.fr/fr/deepgrail), or the older [DeepGrail2021](https://richardmoot.github.io/DeepGrail2021/), Grail Light can function as a wide-coverage parser for French, assigning Discourse Representation Structures as the meaning of parsed sentences.
 Grail Light produces natural deduction proofs like those found in the [TLGbank](http://richardmoot.github.io/TLGbank/) and uses the same conventions for formulas, rules and proofs.